-Share the list of learning objectives.
-Ask pairs of learners to discuss these points and provide a takeaway for something that they learned from this session that shows evidence of having learned something that they can use.
+Share the list of learning objectives for this session.
+Ask pairs of learners to discuss these points and provide a takeaway for evidence of having learned something that they can use.
+Remind learners they can make use of Appendix 18 (Learner Self-Assessment) for this if they wish.

-Plan a short break here to allow time for participants to adapt presentations that they brought with them to reflect learning from the first three modules.
+Plan a short break here to allow time for learners to adapt presentations that they brought with them to reflect learning from the first three modules.